Chinz/slate_apidocs/source/index.html.md

 # Introduction to Framework for Open Distributed Manageability

   Managing a multitude of IT infrastructure devices of different make and type has never been easy, especially, when they exist across multiple data centers.

-The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution for IT infrastructure manageability:it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.
+The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution for IT infrastructure manageability: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.

  The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of IT infrastructure equipment distributed across multiple data centers.

 It exposes RESTful APIs that are architected as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.

 ## Key benefits of FODIM